✅ Top Things Worth Attention When Making an On-Demand Streaming Platform

-One thing we wanted to highlight once again is that don’t be confused by the fact that the most popular streaming services are the ones that broadcast movies like Netflix or HBO, or music like Spotify or iMusic.
+One thing we wanted to highlight once again is that you shouldn't be confused by the fact that the most popular streaming services are the ones that either broadcast movies like Netflix and HBO, or ones for music like Spotify and iMusic.

 There are many more fields and companies that can and use streaming services than some people might think.

-So if you’ve been wanting to develop a streaming solution for your business but weren’t sure that it’s possible, don’t doubt — you most likely can.
+So, if you’ve been wanting to develop a streaming solution for your business but weren’t sure that it would be possible, you shouldn't doubt —it most likely is.

-To sum up, why don’t we briefly summarize what steps you should take to build a streaming solution.
+To sum up everything we’ve talked about, why don’t we briefly summarize what steps you should take to build a streaming solution.